-William Chowns was born on 24 January, 1889 at Moreton near Thame, Oxfordshire the son of William and Emma Chowns.
+William Chowns was born on 24th January 1889 in Moreton, near Thame.
+The son of William Chowns and Emma (née Austin).
 He was the fourth child of a family of six boys and one girl.

-The family all emigrated to Canada between 1906 and 1911 except Frank the eldest who married and stayed in Thame.
-He was also killed in World War One.
+The family all emigrated to Canada between 1906 and 1911, except for Frank, the eldest, who married and stayed in Thame.
+Frank was also killed in World War One.
 (See section on France).

-William was working as a labourer in Humber Bay, Ontario, Canada with no previous military experience when he was drafted on 20th February 1918 as Private William Chowns 3107824 of the 19th Battalion, Canadian Infantry (Central Ontario Regiment).
+William was working as a labourer in Humber Bay, Ontario, Canada when he was drafted on 20th February 1918, with no previous military experience, into the 19th Battalion Canadian Infantry (Central Ontario Regiment).

 William was posted to the Western Front to join the Battalion with the 4th Infantry Brigade, 2nd Canadian Division.
 As the war neared its end, the Canadian Corps pressed on towards Germany.
 This final phase of the war for the Canadians being known as the Pursuit to Mons.